 The impact of our work

 “If you plant your crops and it rains, then they’ll grow... you will grow.
 And if it doesn’t rain, you get nothing.” — JosefaWatch Now

-Our UnBlocked cash transfer program supports vulnerable communities with immediate cash transfers when disasters strike.Read More
+Our UnBlocked Cash Transfer program supports communities with immediate cash transfers when disasters strike.Read More

 “We are actually really worried, especially for the kids because they are the ones that suffer this the most... if they don’t eat properly, they start losing weight and they can suffer from malnutrition.” — LucasWatch Now

+How we respond to climate change over the next decade will determine the fate of billions of people globally, as well as the stability and prosperity of our region.
 Ambitious international climate finance pledges, alongside bold domestic emission reduction targets, is critical for successful and just global climate solutions.

 What is climate change?

 Climate change, sometimes referred to as global warming, is a substantial and continuous change in the global average temperature, driven largely by increased carbon dioxide and other greenhouse gas emissions into the atmosphere.
 Learn More.